urbanityllc/axthe/docs/guide.md

 # Guide part I

 You will not learn to dance by reading about dancing.
 What I'm saying you have to write code to learn to code.
 Lets jump in!
+Note, you will need to create an account on Supabase.io and Ably to follow this guide.

 1. The directory structure, as mentioned in the outline on the home page mostly has index.pug in every folder.
 This makes the navigation in the browser nicer and makes it easier to develop.
 That is the major difference from Express generator.
 You can start myAPIapp with ```./r.sh```.